 Because light roasts are less porous than darker ones, their compounds extract more slowly.
 It’s why light roasts are often brewed slowly using a pour over – the beans have more time in the water than in a quick brewing method such as espresso.
-It also means that if you use the same brew recipe and coffee but two different roast profiles, you’d experience different flavours and mouthfeel.
+It also means that if you use the same brewing recipe and coffee but two different roast profiles, you’d experience different flavours and mouthfeel.

 Sam Koh is a barista and the founder of Kaffiend Brews, a coffee shop in Singapore.
 She tells me that “a light roasted coffee gives you more intricate notes, and these can be best accentuated through a slower brew such as a pour over.
 A darker roast may not shine through a slower brew due to its extraction rate, creating more acrid or bitter notes.”

 Roasted beans in a cup.

 How to Tweak Your Brew Recipe For a Different Roast Profile

-So, you have a recipe figured out but want to try new beans.
+So, you have a brewing recipe figured out but want to try new beans.
 How can you adjust your method to fit a different roast profile?
 To compensate for differences in porosity and solubility, you can change a few variables.

 When coffee is ground finer, it has more surface exposure.
 This means that extraction will happen more quickly.
 So if you’re used to brewing with a medium roast and are trying out a light roast, grind it a little finer.
 Likewise, if you usually use light-roasted beans, but are going darker, use a coarser grind size.